 Other free VPNs earn money by displaying advertisements to users, either in the app or injected into web pages as they get loaded into browsers.

 The Tor network is an interesting option for those seeking privacy protection.
 This is a free service run by volunteers that works sort of like a VPN by routing traffic randomly through several relays, or nodes.
 Unfortunately, Tor is not suitable for torrenting.
 Transfers bounce all around the world and then have to cross the internet all over again once it exits the network.
 This makes downloading large files very slow and places a strain on the Tor network as a whole.

 As you can see from our research, picking a free VPN at random is not an advisable strategy when you are looking for torrenting protection.
-You are already taking a lot of risks by using P2P networks, so you need to be very, very sure that your VPN provides cast iron protection.
+You are already taking many risks by using P2P networks, so you need to be very, very sure that your VPN provides cast iron protection.